solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 ## Designing the API

-We need some way for our bootstrap to hand off requests to the handler and we want it to be minimal and feel natural from C.
+We need some way for our bootstrap to hand off requests to the handler, and we want it to be minimal and feel natural from C.

 I came up with a simple function interface: